1. Home

 When to upgrade: The WhatsApp Business App starts to break down when more than one or two people need to manage the same queue, campaigns are still being sent manually, customer data has to be copied into a CRM by hand or managers cannot see which conversations came from ads and which ones converted.
 Those limits usually show up as slower lead follow-up, weak campaign attribution and more dropped conversations when sales and support volume rises.

 The WhatsApp API becomes the better fit when the business needs scalable routing, proper customer history, campaign reporting and coordinated work across multiple agents.
-Providers that support WhatsApp Coexistence can also let teams keep using the WhatsApp Business App while they transition, which reduces disruption during setup.

 10 best WhatsApp API providers: Features, pros, cons and pricing